Voltar Página inicial Comentar/Post comment

 SCALE MODEL ASSEMBLY LINE

-Scania L 111 - Scale model (old pictures)
+Scania L 111 - Scale Model (Old Project)

 The first chosen model

-The first cab that I assembled is the L111 sleeper-cab, one of the most known Scania in the world.
+The first cab that I assembled is the L111 sleeper-cab, one of the most known Scania models in the world.
 I adopted the Brazilian version that has a few differences from the European one.
-The window in the rear corner of the cab is larger, to begin with.
+In this one that I made, the window in the rear corner of the cab is larger, to begin with.

 I have been planning to make the Scania scale model for two years, but I scarcely have had time to do the common works.
 Now it is time to begin the Scania.